Mimigerna/YouTubeSessionGenerator-Compatibility-Version/docs/src/guide/installation.md

 ```

 #### 4. Reference the built DLL
-You can reference the built DLL(s) from the bin/Release folder in your projects.
+Now you can reference the built DLL from the `bin/Release` folder in your projects.